 Test the Speed

 Before you start fiddling with things, check your current internet speed.
 Visit speedtest.net or speedcheck.org and run a test to check the speed.
 If your speed is what your service provider promised to offer, it means that there’s nothing wrong.
-You might not be able to get more speed than what your service provider is offering, so don’t try to increase your speed if it’s already at the maximum limit.
+You might not be able to get more speed than what your service provider is offering, so don’t try to increase your internet speed if it’s already at the maximum limit.
 But if it isn’t, have a shot at the things listed below.

 1. Use a Different Router/Modem